nicolas-graves/lfs-s3/Readme.md

   - AWS environment variables or config profile
 - Compresses uploaded files.
 - Avoids redundant re-uploads based on S3 checksumming.

-## Download & install

-You need `izlfs-s3[.exe]` to be on your system path somewhere.

-I haven't setup the releases yet, so you'll need to build it from source using the standard `go build`.

 ## Configuration